ieee-vgtc/ieeevis.org/content/info/call-participation/paper-submission-guidelines.md

 * 9+2 page restriction - VIS papers are **strictly** limited to 9 pages of content plus an additional 2 pages of references.
 Papers may be shorter than this but must make a similar contribution to a longer paper.
 * Resubmissions encouraged - authors are encouraged to include reviews and responses for previously rejected papers in their submission to IEEE VIS.
 * Optional single-blind or double-blind - reviewers’ identities are not revealed.
 Authors may choose whether to anonymize their submission or not.
-* Author information frozen after abstract deadline - the author list for a submission MUST be complete by the abstract submission deadline on ~~March 21~~ April 20.
+* Author information frozen after abstract deadline - the author list for a submission MUST be complete by the abstract submission deadline on ~~March 21~~ **April 20**.

 ## Submission System